Hostinger VPS Hosting

 ssh -N -L 18789:127.0.0.1:18789 root@<your-server-ip>

-Keep this terminal window open.
-Now go to your browser and visit:
+Keep this terminal open.
+Now open your browser and go to:

 http://localhost:18789/

 You will see the OpenClaw login page.
-Paste your gateway token and click Login.
+Paste your gateway token from Step 11 and click Login.

 In your DNS manager (Cloudflare, Namecheap, etc.):

-• Name: a subdomain like ai or openclaw
+2. Name: something like ai or openclaw (this creates ai.yourdomain.com)

-Wait a few minutes for DNS to propagate.
+Wait a few minutes for DNS to propagate before proceeding.
+You can check propagation at dnschecker.org.

 apt update && apt install -y caddy